 - Pause for Nonworking Periods.
 Of course, you could easily exploit this deal by deliberately slacking off for the first few years after graduation.
 To avoid this problem, many ISA agreements include a clause that sets the deal on “pause” during periods when you’re not seeking employment.
 So if you take a year off right after college to go backpacking around Europe, your ISA won’t start until you return and start looking for work.
 However, if you spend that year after graduation looking for a job and can’t find one, the ISA clock keeps ticking.

-- No Payments Below a Certain Income Level.
+- No Payments Below a Certain Income Threshold.
 Paying 5% of your income toward an ISA each month can be hard to manage when you’re barely making a living wage.
 Because of this, most ISAs come with a minimum salary, typically $20,000 to $30,000 per year.
 If you’re making less than this amount, you don’t have to make any payments at all, and your ISA doesn’t go on pause.

 How ISAs Developed

 The idea of ISAs has been around for a while.
 Economist Milton Friedman proposed it in his 1962 book “Capitalism and Freedom,” and Yale University experimented with it in the 1970s.
 About 3,300 students enrolled in the school’s Tuition Postponement Option (TPO), which organized its participants into cohorts.
-Each member of a cohort agreed to pay the school 4% of their annual income for each $1,000 borrowed until the entire group’s debt had been paid off.
+Each member of a cohort agreed to pay the school 4% of their future income for each $1,000 borrowed until the entire group’s debt had been paid off.

 Unfortunately, Yale’s program didn’t work out as planned.
 The recessionary 1970s meant that many members of each cohort couldn’t find jobs, so those who were earning had to keep paying much longer than expected.
 Eventually, the wealthiest members of each cohort exercised an option to buy their way out of the TPO early by paying 150% of what they had borrowed, plus interest.
 That left the lower-income members to carry the burden of the remaining debt, which persisted until Yale finally ended the program in 1999.